Yankees vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Esteury Ruiz has 36 hits with eight doubles, a triple, four walks and 16 RBI.
-He's also stolen 16 bases.
+- Esteury Ruiz has 38 hits with nine doubles, a triple and four walks.
+He has driven in 16 runs with 17 stolen bases.

-- Ruiz takes a nine-game streak with at least one hit into this one.
-During his last 10 outings he is hitting .279 with three doubles, a triple, a walk and six RBI.
+- Ruiz has picked up a hit in 10 straight games.
+During his last 10 outings he is hitting .318 with four doubles, a triple, a walk and six RBI.

 Ruiz Recent Games